Offset Printing vs Digital Printing

 Digital printing is one of the newest printing techniques that is used in the industry.

-As you just learned, offset printing is made by using plates while digital printing does not use plates.
-Instead, each piece is individually printed on the paper (or whatever you're printing on).
+While offset printing uses plates for printing jobs, digital printing does not.
+Instead, the printer individually prints each piece onto the paper (or whatever you’re printing on).

-Digital files such as PDFs can be uploaded into the printer, and that's it.
-Just think of it as your home printer but on steroids.
+We uploaded digital files such as PDFs into the printer, and that’s it.
+Just think of it as a much larger home printer.

 What are the Pros of Digital Printing?

-- Cost-effective short runs: The cost of getting a project printed digitally is much cheaper than using offset printing.
+• Cost-effective short runs: It is much cheaper to have a project printed digitally than to use offset printing.
 If you need to print only 20 pamphlets or 200 business cards, digital outshines offset.

 What are the Cons of Digital Printing?